-Intervention: Targeted at people who do not initially have mental health problems but are experiencing unmanageable debt.
-It is focused on debt advice as a potential preventive action and therefore does not look at the impact of debt advice for people who already have mental health problems.
+Intervention: Targeted at people who do not initially require mental health support but are experiencing unmanageable debt.
+It is focused on debt advice as a potential preventive action and therefore does not look at the impact of debt advice for people who already require mental health support.
 The service involved volunteer delivered debt advice services located in a GP surgery.

-Cost: Over five years, per adult population of 100,000, the total intervention cost is estimated to be £1,353,552 (£70,832 for GP awareness training and £1,172,226 for the face-to-face debt advice service).
+Cost: Over five years, per adult population of 100,000, the total intervention cost is estimated to be £1,398,219 (£72,468 for GP awareness training and £1,199,304 for the face-to-face debt advice service).